pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `cache_size` controls how much cache a pipeline worker uses.
 In general, your pipeline's performance will increase with the cache size, but only up to a certain point depending on your workload.

+## Enable Stats (optional)

+`enable_stats` turns on stat tracking for the pipeline.
+This will cause the pipeline to commit to a second branch in its output repo called `"stats"`.
+This branch will have information about each datum that is processed including: timing information, size information, logs and a `/pfs` snapshot.
+This information can be accessed through the `inspect-datum` and `list-datum` pachctl commands and through the webUI.

+Note: enabling stats will use extra storage for logs and timing information.
+However it will not use as much extra storage as it appears to due to the fact that snapshots of the `/pfs` directory, which are generally the largest thing stored, don't actually require extra storage because the data is already stored in the input repos.

 ## The Input Glob Pattern